 Keeping your coffee maker clean is good for your health and taste buds and will help keep your appliance working properly longer.
 Cleaning a French press?
 Check out our handy guide for keeping your coffee press clean and healthy.

-Cleaning with Vinegar or Commercial Descaler
+Cleaning a Coffee Pot with Vinegar or Commercial Descaler

 - Empty and rinse the carafe.

 - Dispose of any coffee grounds left in the machine.
-Dump the grounds in your compost heap or trashcan, not down the sink.
+Dump the grounds in your compost heap or trash can, not down the sink.

 - Fill the water chamber halfway with white vinegar, and then top it off with water.

 - Set the carafe in place and start a brew cycle.
 Halfway through, turn off the coffee maker and let it sit for one hour.
-(If you descale your coffee machine regularly, you may be able to skip the rest period.)
+(If you descale your coffee maker regularly, you may be able to skip the rest period.)